genouest/biomaj-release/README.md

 in development

-scan every day remote banks release modifications and send stats to prometheus with bank/release info
+Scan every day remote banks release modifications and send stats to prometheus and influxdb about new release detection.

-then goal is to create an intelligent cron mapping for banks according to their remote bank update average time and bank update duration
+When a new release is detected, according to minimal delay configuration (in global or bank properties), a new bank update is sent.

+If influxdb is available and updated with bank updates, minimal delay will also be computed based on mean workflow duration.
+In any case, minimal duration is 1 day.

+Properties in global.properties and your bank property file:

+    schedule.delay=3 # minimal 3 days between checks
+    schedule.auto=true # Default=true, if false, auto scan is disabled

+Program will try to increase delay between updates when no new release is detected and to decrease it when a new release occurs.

 # Development